haminh97/tic-tac-toe/README.md

-# tic-tac-toe_AI
+## tic-tac-toe_AI
-An attempt at building a Tic-Tac-Toe program that mimic human using brute force.
+An attempt at building a Tic-Tac-Toe program using only for loops and if-else statement in order to compare it with other, more efficient ways to implement Tic-Tac-Toe.

 ####How to play this game?